 Even people like Ajay Kandala, an executive at Tuft & Needle, rely on this technique and their expertise as digital marketers to get their complaints heard.

 After getting the run-around from the dealership, they were frustrated and wanted a solution.

 Ajay contacted me in the middle of November 2017 to help rectify this situation, where we formulated a plan to target the executives of Mercedes-Benz with all of the evidence outlined in this post:

 The car is now appraised at $11,000 now due to the issues, which could’ve been avoided had the service crew accurately diagnosed the problem when they started in July of 2016 while the car was still within warranty.

 To add salt to his wound, Ajay and his brother were mistreated by the Executive Referral Manager of the Corporate Mercedes Customer Service, which you can read below.

 In these situations, only someone from the head of Mercedes-Benz should contact me to straighten this issue out.
-Ajay and his brother-in-law has gotten the run-around and is exasperated.
-He asked that I handle it for him until it’s resolved, which I’ll see it through like I have for countless other issues and complaints.
+Ajay and his brother-in-law have gotten the run-around and are exasperated.
+He asked that I handle it for him until it’s resolved, which I’ll see through like I have for countless other issues and complaints.

 Here is a full recap of everything that has happened up to this point, in Ajay’s Brother-in-law’s words: